ProZinc Insulin Approved to Treat Dogs with Diabetes

 Choosing the Best Pet Insulin Syringes

-Diabetes can be a difficult disease to manage in humans, and even more difficult in animals.
-Dogs and cats can both develop diabetes, and currently there is no cure for it.
+Diabetes can be a challenging disease to manage in animals.
+Dogs and cats can both develop diabetes and currently, there is no cure for it.
 Often, it requires a treatment plan designed by a veterinarian that involves checking blood sugar and giving insulin shots.
-If you have to give your pet regular insulin shots you may already know the challenges involved, but having the right equipment to get the job done can make it easier.
-Or, if your pet has recently been diagnosed, you may be wondering what kind of syringes you need.
-Pet insulin syringes are made in a variety of types and sizes, so it can be tricky to know the difference.
+If you have to give your pet regular insulin shots, you may already know the challenges involved, but having the right equipment to get the job done can make it easier.
+Or, if your pet has recently been diagnosed, you may wonder what kind of syringes you need.
+Pet insulin syringes are made in various types and sizes, so it can be tricky to know the difference.

 U-100 vs U-40 Pet Insulin Syringes